-Lackawanna College students may request a leave of absence from the College for up to two consecutive semesters or one year by completing a form available from the Student Affairs office.
-Approval from an academic advisor and the Associate Vice President for Student Affairs is required.
+Lackawanna College students may request a leave of absence from the College for up to two consecutive semesters or one year by completing a form available from the Student Affairs Office.
+Approval from a Student Affairs advisor (or Center Director) is required.

 Students following this procedure are governed by the degree requirements that exist at the time of application for leave.

-Students on leave who do not return on schedule must reapply for admission should they wish to return at a later date.
-For those students, current curriculum requirements will apply upon their readmission.
+Students on leave who do not return on schedule are automatically withdrawn from the College and must reapply for admission in the event they wish to return at a later date.
+Upon their readmission, current curriculum requirements will apply.